eigenfoo/old-eigenfoo.github.io/_posts/2018-08-31-bayesian-bandits.md

 ways to go from our current priors to a decision on which bandit to play next.
 E.g. instead of simply sampling from our priors, we could use the upper bound of the 90% credible region, or some dynamic quantile of the posterior (as in Bayes UCB).
-See Data Origami[^1] for more information.
+See Data Origami[^2] for more information.

 ### Stochastic (a.k.a.
 Stationary) Bandits

 Let's take this algorithm for a spin!
-Assume we have rewards which are Bernoulli distributed (this would be the situation we face when e.g. predicting click-through rates).
+Assume we have rewards which are Bernoulli distributed (this would be the situation we face when e.g. modelling click-through rates).
 The conjugate prior for the Bernoulli distribution is the Beta distribution (this is a special case of the Beta-Binomial model).